trungdq88/react-router-page-transition/README.md

         </PageTransition>
     ```

-- **onLoad**: this callback will be call after the new page is finished replaced and animated.
+- **onLoad**: this callback will be call after the new page is finished replaced.

     Example:
     ```jsx